Skip to main content

 1. Sign in to the console and Choose "Product" > "Computing" > "Cloud Container Instance" to enter the CCI page.

-2. Click "Cloud Container Management" to open the CCI CCI list, then in the upper-right corner of the page, select the AIDC where the instance was created.
+2. Click "Cloud Container Management" to open the CCI CCI list, In the upper-right corner, select the AIDC where your instance is located.

 alt text